nipunbatra/blog-old/_posts/2021-06-14-setup-ipad.md

 Another alternative is to use the [following shortcut](https://www.icloud.com/shortcuts/f9a9c2cc6e61476abf2e35f654869553&xcust=1-1-232739-0-0-0&
 ) to convert the screen recorded video into a GIF

+# Some Safari shortcuts
+- Command + W for closing a tab
+- Command + L for going to the address bar (sometimes on tabs I am not automatically on the address bar)

 # Conclusions (and rants)